The Valiant Soldier

 The attic in particular was an Aladdin’s cave of everyday objects and memorabilia.
 For reasons of safety, one cannot enter the real attic, but a room on the floor below has been rebuilt to replicate it exactly, with all the original contents so that visitors can see the objects that, for the older generation, will bring back fond memories and generate surprise and interest in younger visitors.

-The tourist information point, housed next door to the Valiant, contains documents on how the contents were saved and preserved as well as providing a lively presentation on the history of the town.
+The Visitor Centre/Tourist Information point, housed next door to the Valiant, contains documents on how the contents were saved and preserved as well as providing a lively presentation on the history of the town.

 In addition, computer programs and video presentations as well as old pub games are designed to both amuse and inform visitors of all ages.